noel-mugisha/Spring-Auth-Service/README.md

 - Rotation: each /refresh call invalidates previous token and issues a new one
 - Rate limiting: 10 requests/minute per IP on /api/v1/auth/**
 - CORS: allowed origins configured via FRONTEND_URL

+Additional details
+- Pre-registration security: a short-lived preAuth registration token (issued by `verify-otp`) is recognized by the JWT filter and allowed only for completing `/auth/register`.
+It cannot access protected resources.
+- Cookie name: refresh token is set as `refresh_token` with HttpOnly, Secure, SameSite attributes appropriate for cross-site usage with CORS.

 ---